keyboardio/Kaleidoscope/README.md

 ## Plugin methods

-The plugin provides the `AlphaSquare` object, which has the following methods and properties:
+The plugin provides the `AlphaSquare` object, which has its methods and properties listed below, and an `AlphaSquareEffect` LED mode, which has no methods or properties other than those provided by all LED modes.

 ### `.display(key)`
 ### `.display(key, col)`